16 Macros

 - Choose File > Options > Customize Ribbon.

-- Select under Main Tabs Developer and click OK.
+- Under Main Tabs on the right, check the Developer box and click OK.

-The tab Developers should now be visible on the ribbon (see Figure 16.1).
+The Developer tab should now be visible on the ribbon (see Figure 16.1).

-Macros can be used for malicious purposes, such as installing a virus.
-This can be blocked with the security settings.
-However, if the settings are too high, you will not be able to run macros, and if they are too low, you will not be protected.
-Neither is a good option.
-A good compromise is the setting that gives you the option to decide whether to allow macros or not.
-This is also the default setting.
+Macros can potentially be used for malicious purposes, such as installing a virus.
+Excel’s security settings can block such threats.
+However, if the settings are too restrictive, you won’t be able to run legitimate macros; if they are too lenient, you won’t be protected.
+A good compromise is the setting that prompts you to decide whether to allow macros, which is also the default setting.

-If you want to view or change the security settings for macros, then you need to click on Developer tab > Macro Security (group Code).
+To view or change macro security settings, click on Developer tab > Macro Security (Code group).

 Setting | Explanation |